oasis-tcs/openc2-transf-mqtt/transf-mqtt-v1.0.md

 # 1 Introduction
 _This section is non-normative._

 OpenC2 is a suite of specifications that enables command and control of cyber defense systems and components.
-OpenC2 typically uses a request-response paradigm where a command is encoded by an OpenC2 Producer (managing application) and transferred to an OpenC2 Consumer (managed device or virtualized function) using a secure transport protocol, and the Consumer can respond with status and any requested information.
+OpenC2 typically uses a request-response paradigm where a request (i.e., command) is encoded by an OpenC2 Producer (managing application) and transferred to one or more OpenC2 Consumers (managed devices or virtualized functions) using a secure transfer protocol.
+The Consumers act on the request and respond with status and any other requested information.

 This specification describes OpenC2's use of the MQTT publish / subscribe messaging protocol to exchange OpenC2 message's between Producers and Consumers.
 Version 5 of the MQTT Specification ([MQTT-v5.0](#mqtt-v50)) is used as it includes features useful for OpenC2 that are not available in [MQTT v3.1.1](#mqtt-v311).